Chintamani, Karnataka: Railways

-The Chintamani Railway Station which was once a busy terminal, before the advent of Bus Service, had been neglected during the course of time and the services were completely halted since last few decades.
+The Chintamani Railway Station which was once a busy terminal, before the advent of bus service, had been neglected during the course of time and the services were completely halted since last few decades.

 Recently after due proposals and requests from general public, the Railway Authorities, decided to restart the service and the repair of the existing tracks and stations were taken up.
 Very soon, the Railways ordered the up gradation of the Narrow Gauge to Broad Gauge and the entire work soon took a sharp swing.

 By 2013 November, the New Station at the Chintamani Town were in final stages of completion, whereas the track work between Chintamani-Srinivaspur was under testing.
 The services were started in the month of November 2013.

-The Chintamani Station is abbreviated as CMY on the Railway Station Index.
+The Chintamani Station is abbreviated as CMY on the railway station index.
 The Train Services is called Demu with six coaches being operational.

-The Train Timings: Train will departure from Bangalore City Railway Station at 8.30 AM and reach Chintamani via Chickballapur and Shidlaghatta en route to Kolar by 12.00 Noon.
-In the reverse trip the train departs from Kolar by 2.00 Pm. and comes to Chintamani by 2.40 PM.
-Departs by 2.45 PM and reaches Bangalore City Railway Station by 5.30PM.
+The train departs from Bangalore City Railway Station at 8:30 am and reaches Chintamani via Chickballapur and Shidlaghatta en route to Kolar by noon.
+On the reverse trip the train departs from Kolar by 2:00 pm and comes to Chintamani by 2:40 pm.
+It departs by 2:45 pm and reaches Bangalore City Railway Station by 5.30 pm.